Hutchr/LottoHub/README.md

 - Production-ready configuration for Static Files, Database Settings, Gunicorn, etc.
 - Enhancements to Django's static file serving functionality via WhiteNoise.
 - Latest Python 3.6 runtime environment.
+- Consider a college environment with multiple departments and fraternities as HQs.

+## Multilingual Support

+- If you master muli language implementation, please submit your pull request

 ## How to Install and Use on HEROKU